OpenDSA/OpenDSA/RST/en/Indexing/BTree.rst

 B-Trees
 -------

-This section presents the B-tree.
+This module presents the B-tree.
 B-trees are usually attributed to R. Bayer and E. McCreight who described the B-tree in a 1972 paper.
 By 1979, B-trees had replaced virtually all large-file access